 - “Native dematerialization”, which consists of receiving all new documents in digital format.
 We then change processes and software.

 - “Duplicative dematerialization”, which consists of copying in digital format the documents initially received in paper format.
 Information governance consists of “retrieving” documents to integrate them into the dematerialisation process.

 In both cases, all documents of the company can be made available to employees.
 Different profiles can be created to “limit” access to these documents for a particular service.

-EDM, or Electronic Document Management makes it possible to optimize the management and exploitation of documents by specialized and efficient electronic means.
+EDMS, or Electronic Document Management System makes it possible to optimize the management and exploitation of documents by specialized and efficient electronic means.
 It is based on software that will takes several actions on documents:

 Document Management, an integral part of information governance in the workplace, relies on process automation, allowing users to focus more on high value-added tasks.
 It also greatly reduces the risk of error, and forgetfulness.